Kaerukero's pile of research and analysis regarding properly using Orosei! ^o^/

-*Disclaimer: This article was written as of the Chronicles of Gagana expansion, and after a few balance patches.
+*Disclaimer: This article was written as of the Chronicles of Gagana expansion and the 07/22/2020 balance patch.
 I will try to update it as new expansions are added and the games mechanics are changed*

 - Added the 1-3 Leap, which I somehow forgot to include the first time round XD

 - Added analysis of Dark Stalker's interaction with Orosei under Edgecase Leaps (requested by Hal or Hal#7767 on the Faeria Discord)

 - Added note about Flying Manta token under the 2-4 Leap (requested by Moonfassa or Moonfassa#2425 on the Faeria Discord)

 - Corrected "Amai Merchant" to "Amai Mapdealer" in the first entry under Edgecase Leaps (thanks Moonfassa XD)

 - Added an extra line about Radiance, Imperial Dawn's cost under Edgecase Leaps